Altes Properties

 FAQs

-Iron Horse does have a men’s and women’s restroom, each with a shower.
-You should plan to bring your own toiletries, appropriate footwear and towels/washcloths.
+Iron Horse provides separate men’s and women’s restrooms, each equipped with a shower.
+Guests should plan to bring their own toiletries, towels and washcloths, as well as appropriate footwear for shower use.

-Siskiyou county, in general has an abundance of old Forest Service logging and public roads.
-With a Forest Service map, you will find many of these roads and you can create your own adventurous outing!
-We advise the use of a GPS or map assistant in any case, as it’s sometimes easy to get turned around as you continue to follow along old system roads.
+Siskiyou County, in general, has an extensive network of old Forest Service logging roads and public access roads.
+With a Forest Service map, you may discover many additional routes and create your own adventurous outings.
+The use of a GPS or navigation aid is strongly advised, as it can be easy to become disoriented when following older system roads.

-Also, be advised that much of the land in Siskiyou County is “checkerboard” meaning public lands and private lands are intermixed.
+Please also note that much of the land in Siskiyou County is “checkerboard” land, meaning public and private properties are intermingled.

 We have clean portable bathroom units with wash stations as well as restrooms with flushing toilets, running water and showers.